obsidiansystems/ledger-app-tezos/README.md

 ### Protecting your key

 The seed phrase is an encoding of your private key itself and can be used to restore your key.
-If you lose your Ledger or destroy it somehow, you can buy a new one and set it up with the seed phrase from your old one, hence restoring your tokens.
+If you lose your Ledger Nano S or destroy it somehow, you can buy a new one and set it up with the seed phrase from your old one, hence restoring your tokens.

 Consequently, is is extremely important that you keep your seed phrase written down somewhere safe.
-Losing it can mean you lose control of your account should you, for example, lose your Ledger.
+Losing it can mean you lose control of your account should you, for example, lose your Ledger device.
 Keeping it somewhere a hacker could find it (such as in a file on your internet-connected computer) means your private key can fall into the wrong hands.